FaroukOyekunle/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. Tasks 4-global_variables: Create a script that lists environment variables.
 6. Tasks 5-local_variables: Create a script that lists all local variables and environment variables, and functions.
 7. Tasks 6-create_local_variable: Create a script that creates a new local variable.
 Name: BEST, Value: School
+8. Tasks 7-create_global_variable: Create a script that creates a new global variable.
+Name: BEST, Value: School